mbj/rz/README.md

 # Ruby ZMQ job server with truly pulling workers.

-This is a playground to build a ruby job server that solves some of my messaging problems using ZMQ primitives.
+This project is primarily a playground to build a ruby job server that solves some of my messaging problems using ZMQ primitives.

-Maybe this all would be solved just by using rabbbitMQ and friends.

-But I wanna learn about this topic more in depth.

-I'm thinking about ZMQ as a messaging framework not a prebuild solution.
-So pls keep in mind my "Problems" below are not problems of zmq itself.

-The subject is task distribution in a classic multi worker central job-distributor setup.
+Currently the subject is task distribution in a classic multi worker central job-distributor setup.

-(I'm also interested in the freelance patterns)
+[ZMQ](http://zeromq.org) is a messaging framework not a out-of-the-box messaging solution.
+So please keep in mind my "Problems" below are not problems of ZMQ itself.

+Maybe this all is solved just by using rabbbitMQ and friends.
+But it makes more fun to wrap my head around these problems for myself.

 ### Problem 1: Peers cannot know how busy a worker is.